rubymonsters/testing-for-beginners/source/08-test_doubles.md

 about their views.
 Again, be prepared to get 10 different answers when you ask 10 different people :)

-One amazing talk on the differences between mocks and stubs, and when to use what, has been given by Katrina Owen at Railsberry in 2013.
-You can watch it [here](https://vimeo.com/68730418), and have a look at her slides [here](https://speakerdeck.com/railsberry/zero-confidence-by-katrina-owen).
+Katrina Owen has given an amazing talk titled "467 tests, 0 failures, 0 confidence"  on the differences between mocks and stubs, and when to use what, at Railsberry 2013.
+You can watch it on Vimeo [here](https://vimeo.com/68730418), and have a look at her slides [here](https://speakerdeck.com/railsberry/zero-confidence-by-katrina-owen).
-Check it out.
+Check it out:

+<iframe class="video" src="https://player.vimeo.com/video/68730418" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Footnotes